 Cenotes are sinkholes distributed all over the Yucatan Peninsula.
-They are the window to the underwater caves and caverns and the main dive attraction in Playa del Carmen and a top dive destination in the world.
+They are the window to the underwater caves and caverns, the main dive attraction in Playa del Carmen, and a top dive destination globally.

-You will dive in caves highly decorated with stunning speleothems such as stalagmites and stalactites which makes them very unique.
+You will dive in caves highly decorated with stunning speleothems such as stalagmites and stalactites, making them unique.

 Your first Cenote diving experience will probably be a cavern diving tour.
 You are not required to have a cave diving certification as you will not be technically entering the cave.